 - How to get started on your claim (often a phone call is all it takes, and then the insurance company will send you some forms to fill out as they determine whether or not to approve your claim).

 - The Most Important Things to keep in mind:

 - YOU have to provide Proof of Claim.
 The insurance company may help by requesting medical records for you, but ultimately it is YOUR responsibility to get them the forms they need from you and your doctor as well as your medical records.

 - Talk to your doctor about your disability claim.
 There is no way around it: you have to have medical support to make a disability claim.

 How BenGlassLaw Can Help

 You do not need a lawyer to apply for disability benefits (you do need to talk to a lawyer if your disability claim is denied, which is why we review insurance company denial letters for free).
 But if you have specific questions about your policy, or are concerned about whether you’ll be able to provide Proof of Claim, call us.
+If you have a long-term disability denial letterr, we will review it for free.
 We offer a flat-fee consultation with Ben – he’ll review your policy and your recent medical records and discuss the best path forward for YOU as you chart this new and often confusing course.